 Stray dogs can cause problems in communities.
-They can pose a threat to public health by spreading rabies and other diseases, they can cause damage to livestock and wildlife, or they may behave aggressively towards people.
+They can pose a threat to public health by spreading rabies and other diseases or they may behave aggressively towards people.

-But instead of examining the root causes of stray dog populations, such as irresponsible ownership and overbreeding, some governments look to culling as a quick-fix solution.
+But instead of examining the root causes of stray dog populations, such as irresponsible ownership and overbreeding, some governments look to culling or mass killing as a quick-fix solution.
 Dragged through the streets, electrocuted, poisoned or gassed – culling is nearly always a horrendous and painful death.